Lauren Calimeris Kocman (Economics), Program Director

 In the St. John Fisher University Honors Program, intellectually and experientially curious students join together to explore a broad range of topics that engage real-world values, differences, and problems and to seek to affect change in the larger community.
 Through work in and support from the Honors Program, students challenge their own and each other's assumptions and limits as they work toward excellence in their fields and a fuller understanding of the world in which they live.
 Fisher Honors students provide leadership in the classroom and beyond, exemplifying the foundational values of the institution of respect, integrity, and responsibility.

-To graduate from the St. John Fisher University Honors Program, a student must participate in two one-credit seminars geared toward increasing skills of inquiry and independence; take a research-based writing course and four specialized Honors core courses, which also fulfill Fisher's general education core requirements; and complete three keystone experiences which are designed by the student and may include, but are not limited to, travel, research, service, creative work, or other Honors-based involvement.
+To graduate from the St. John Fisher University Honors Program, a student must participate in one one-credit seminar geared toward the career and self-development Fisher outcome; take a freshman year learning community and four specialized Honors core courses, which also fulfill Fisher's general education core requirements; and complete three keystone experience credits which are designed by the student and may include, but are not limited to, travel, research, service, creative work, or other Honors-based involvement.
 Honors students must maintain a minimum 3.30 cumulative grade point average each semester and be a full-time student.